Scrxll-1337/Live-cc-checker/README.md

 > it's only for Education Purposes
 > I am not going to be responsible for anything

-> if your using linux can run chxd
 > if your using windows run winchxd.exe in cmd ( Dont just double click it run it using cmd )